-Dark web sites that end in onion.ly and are in a similar format as this one (hxxp://abcdxxx1234[.]onion.ly) and users can access it with their standard browser, exactly as if it were accessed with Tor.
+Dark web sites that end in onion.ly are in a similar format as this one (hxxp://abcdxxx1234[.]onion.ly), and users can access it with their standard browser as if it were accessed with Tor.

 Notorious ransomware groups are the ones that use onion.ly links most often.
 This is because when a victim’s computer is infected by ransomware, attackers demand ransom through dark websites.
-They provide onion.ly links so that victims can access the dark websites with their regular browser.
-Read more about this in our LockBit 3.0 ransomware case study, where we determine how ransomwares are distributed and what must be done to prevent them.
+Therefore, they provide onion.ly links so victims can access dark websites with regular browsers.
+Please refer to our article on LockBit 3.0 ransomware case study, where we determine how ransomware is distributed and what must be done to prevent it.

 As we can see in the list below, plenty of actual ransomware websites use onion.ly links.
-Provided below are actual ransomware links found in ransomware distribution files, as well as a how to guide to paying the ransom they demand.
+Provided below are actual ransomware links found in ransomware distribution files and a how-to guide to paying the ransom they demand.

 - Maxey Moverley